Bitlend-protocol/bitlend-docs/docs/pages/v1/getting-started.md

 Here is an example of supply interest accrual:

 Alice supplies 1 ETH to the Bitlend protocol.
 At the time of supply, the `supplyRatePerBlock` is 37893605 Wei, or 0.000000000037893605 ETH per block.
-No one interacts with the cEther contract for 3 Ethereum blocks.
+No one interacts with the bBtt contract for 3 Ethereum blocks.
 On the subsequent 4th block, Bob borrows some ETH.
 Alice’s underlying balance is now 1.000000000151574420 ETH (which is 37893605 Wei times 4 blocks, plus the original 1 ETH).
 Alice’s underlying ETH balance in subsequent blocks will have interest accrued based on the new value of 1.000000000151574420 ETH instead of the initial 1 ETH.
 Note that the `supplyRatePerBlock` value may change at any time.

 ### Calculating the APY Using Rate Per Block